Gorilla-Man: Arthur Nagan

 It is revealed in the Guardians of the Galaxy series that Nagan is one of the inmates left behind in the Negative Zone's Prison 42.
 There, he is involved in a fight with Star-Lord, who is trying to stop Blastaar and his horde from invading Earth via the closed portal in the prison.

 He sided with Blastaar's forces when the Shadow Initiative invaded to take the prison back.
 Despite inflicting heavy casualties on the Shadow Initiative's forces, Nagan and his allies were betrayed by fellow inmate Hardball.
 Hardball killed the Negative aliens but let Nagan live.

-During the "Fear Itself" storyline, Nagan is among the criminals who escaped from the Raft after Juggernaut, in the form of Kuurth: Breaker of Stone, leveled it.
+During the "Fear Itself" storyline, Nagan is among the criminals who escaped from the Raft after Juggernaut destroyed it.
 He was detained by Justice.

-Gorilla-Man was later behind a hostage crisis until he was defeated by Captain Ultra.

-During the "Opening Salvo" part of the "Secret Empire" storyline, Gorilla-Man appears in an underground lair where he was building his army of Gorilla-Men while operating under the alias of King of the Gorilla-Men.
+During the "Secret Empire" storyline, Gorilla-Man appears in an underground lair where he was building an army of Gorilla-Men.
 These Gorilla-Men are the results of gorilla heads being surgically-attached to human bodies.
 He then finds Robert Maverick who just turned back from his Red Hulk form.
-While attempting to pull Robert's head out of his body in order to strengthen his Gorilla-Men army, Gorilla-Man and his Gorilla-Men are attacked and defeated by Squirrel Girl, who unleashes her flying squirrels on his army.
+While attempting to pull Maverick's head out of his body to strengthen his Gorilla-Men army, Gorilla-Man and his Gorilla-Men are attacked and defeated by Squirrel Girl, who unleashes her flying squirrels on his army.

 Franz Radzik

 Franz Radzik, a scientist who created an electromagnetic ray machine to transfer his mind into a gorilla's body was known as Gorilla-Man.
 He was sent into deep space on an experimental rocket ship and first appeared in Tales to Astonish #28 and 30.
 The former story was reprinted in Adventure into Fear #5, the latter in Gorilla Man #3.

-NOTE: This is not to be confused with a story from Strange Tales #1.
-In it, a man who admires evil things is injected with a formula by an evil scientist which turns him into an ape, as he hopes to become a creature of evil.
-A student is knocked out by the evil man.
-He is tied to a chair and gagged at the home of the scientist.
-The mind of the man is sent back through the ages as he becomes an ape.
-However, the other man is able to free himself.
-He breaks the scientist's neck, but is captured and caged at the local zoo.